jeffboody/libvkk/readme.md

 * Triangles are the only primitive supported
 * Transparency, depth clearing, viewport and scissors

-VKK exposes a cross platform interface that supports the Android and Linux platforms.
-The platform features exposed by the VKK library include.
+The platform features exposed by VKK include.

-* Single header file platform interface (vkk\_platform.h)
+* Single header file (vkk\_platform.h)
+* Cross platform support for Linux and Android
 * Application lifecycle management
 * Screen density events for UI scaling
 * Keyboard, touch and joystick events